SpiritBaker/Difficulty-and-AI/README.md

 - Small changes to trade regions, Bordeaux is an end node, White sea flows into Novgorod.
 - Nerf to trade propagation, from 20% to 10%.
 It makes Inland trade nodes much more viable.
 - Naval attrition is reduced to 5%, as it’s currently bugged and ticks 2 times per month.
+- Land and naval maintenance increase from technology is nearly 3 times higher in the mod.
+This is done for balance reasons, as AI is much better at managing its economy and it affects the game world as a whole.
+More income can be made from trade etc.
 - Removing build cost and build time reduction from Expand infrastructure.
+- Halving the cost of Supply Depot interaction and doubling its duration.
+- Reducing prestige hit from changing secondary religion from -50 to -25.
 - Various small exploits and bug fixes.
 If we know about it, it can be fixed.